8 Best Redfish Lures & Baits in 2023

 Heddon Super Spook

-WHY WE LIKE IT: The Heddon Super Spook entered our list as the best redfish lures because it’s made from high-quality, durable materials and has 2 super-sharp hooks.
+WHY WE LIKE IT: The Heddon Super Spook entered our list of great redfish lures because it’s made from high-quality, durable materials and has 2 super-sharp hooks.
 The lure is very effective while schooling or fishing for a hard-charging redfish.
 Last but not least, you can purchase it in a variety of colors and use it with some of the high-quality topwater rods.

 • Color: Baby Bass, Black Shiner, Black Shore Shad, Blue Shore Shad, Chartreuse, Bone, Bone/Silver, Speckled Trout, Silver Mullet, Red Head Holo, Sea Trout, and more!